rja907/Webpack-Starter/README.md

 `Make changes in the webpack.config.js file and corresponding to compress the image files.`

+`Edit image_viewer.js to add System.import call for code splitting.
+This will make multiple bundle.js files so that the page load is faster.`

 This repo doesn't have much to show.

 If this helped you, tweet at me!